mykelalvis/FT/Traveller/WORKING/Mongoose/Wrath of the Ancients.md

 CONTAINMENT SPHERE 5 This sphere contains a lone Chirper.
 It has been identified as possessing greater intelligence than its fellows and both a persistent nuisance and a source of fascinating data.
 Unfortunately, as its notes indicate, nothing has been learned about psionics from this individual.
 It has escaped several times, always due to errors made by handlers such as forgetting to secure the accessway from the main station.
 There is no indication the Chirper can operate doors or any sort of machinery.
 All but one of the escapes were contained within the station but on that single occasion the Chirper managed to get aboard a supply submarine which left before anyone realised.

-WEAKENED CHIRPERS SPECIES GENDER AGE Chirper — — TRAITS — STR 1 INT 1 SKILLS DEX 6 EDU 0 Athletics (dexterity) 1, Recon 1, Stealth 1, Survival 2
+WEAKENED CHIRPERS  Chirper — — TRAITS — STR 1 INT 1 SKILLS DEX 6 EDU 0 Athletics (dexterity) 1, Recon 1, Stealth 1, Survival 2

 #### END 2 SOC 0